vincepr/md/docs/csharp/examples/refactoring/refactoring1.md

-# Refactoring in Csharp part 1
+# Refactoring exercise in Csharp part 1
 goal is to refactor to make code testable.

 - Immagine for a given codebase we want to make some logic-changes to `UserServices.cs` but cant most other parts of the codebase.